 Select a location for the unit and its support system (curb or other) that provides for the minimum clearances required for safety.
 This includes the clearance to combustible surfaces, unit performance and service access below, around and above unit as specified in the unit drawings.
-See Fig. 5, 10, and 15.
+See Fig. 5 and 10.

 NOTE: Consider also the effect of adjacent units.
-Be sure that unit is installed such that snow will not block the combustion intake or flue outlet.